Whether you’re an employer or an employee, here are some tips for how to work from home more effectively

 As a homeworker, you might find it easy to work long hours without taking a break.
 Stopping to put another load of washing on doesn’t count as rest, nor does grabbing food from the fridge and taking it back to your desk.

-Marathon-working might feel productive, but it’s actually the opposite – sometimes, your time is better spent resting and recharging.
+Marathon sessions may feel like a productive experience, but they’re anything but – you’ll earn breaks, and your time can be better spent resting and recharging.
 If taking breaks is tough for you, try looking at it with a growth mindset.
 You’re planning to be successful over the long-term, so you want to work sustainably.

 To help you get into the habit, set an alarm clock to go off every two hours in the room farthest from your desk.
-When that bell rings, get up, switch off the alarm and take a break.
+Use these alarms as opportunities to get up and take a break.

-Whether you’re a small business owner or an employee located away from the mothership of a main office, working at home puts you at a certain remove from your clients and colleagues.
+Whether you’re a small business owner or an employee located away from the mothership of a main office, remote work somewhat removes you from your clients and colleagues, and can make good customer service that bit more difficult.
 Fortunately, you can keep communication flowing with helpful habits and a healthy dose of communication technology.

 Yahoo’s Marissa Meyer famously claimed that being present in the same place as your co-workers is critical to collaboration, and it is indeed easy to become less collaborative when homeworking.